 Is stress making you fat?

-Amanda Hamilton, GMTVs expert nutritionist, has devised a healthy eating plan specially for SHE which is designed to counter the negative effects of stress.
+Amanda Hamilton, GMTVs expert nutritionist, has devised a healthy eating plan designed to counter the negative effects of stress.
 Guaranteed to give you more energy, younger-looking skin and better immunity youll also shift up to 7lb in just 10 days!

 There's no denying it, when we feel stressed out and time-strapped, most of us start reaching for the biscuit tin.
 After all, there's nothing a chocolate digestive or two can't cure, is there?
 In fact, a recent survey by Kalms has found that 44 per cent of us admit to over-eating when stressed.
 However, the weight gain that many of us experience along with a stressful, fast-moving lifestyle isn't all down to comfort-seeking munchies.
 The fact is that stress physiologically changes the way our bodies work, actually making it more difficult to lose weight.